bhoward/focsipedia2/docs/ds/verification.md

 The tests in a test suite can be on the level of individual functions to be tested in isolation (**unit testing**), or they can be at the level of a full program with inputs and outputs as seen by a user (**integration testing**).
+In the following, we will only be looking at examples of unit testing.
 Frequently the running of the test suite will be automated, so that the programmer will get feedback after every change to know whether any of the test cases fail.